CodePothunter/TinySearch/docs/configuration.md

   batch_size: 8  # Batch size for efficiency
   normalize: true  # Whether to normalize embeddings to unit length
   cache_dir: "~/.cache/tinysearch/models"  # Cache directory for models
+  # bf16: true  # (Optional) If set, will try bf16 inference on CPU.
+If not set, will auto-try bf16 on CPU and fallback to float32 if not supported.
 ```

+> Note: When `device` is set to `cpu`, TinySearch will automatically attempt to use bf16 (bfloat16) inference for embedding generation if supported by your hardware and PyTorch version.
+If bf16 is not available, it will gracefully fall back to float32 and print a warning message.

 ### Vector Indexer